tlvince/eslint-config-tlvince/README.md

 1. Install from npm:

     ```shell
-    npm install --save-dev eslint-config-tlvince
+    npm install --save-dev eslint prettier typescript eslint-config-tlvince
     ```

 2. Enable the module by adding the `extends` keyword to `.eslintrc`.
-YAML
-   variant:
+YAML variant:

     ```yaml
     extends: tlvince
     ```

    … or if JSON is your thing:

     ```json